maxspahn/robotmodels/README.md

 folder with the name of the robotmodel.
 Then, you can change the urdf, xml and the meshes.

-> [!IMPORTANT]: the mesh locations in the urdf file must be adapted to the paths
-> where the meshes are stored.
-Mostly, ros-package syntax is not suppoorted.
+**Mesh locations in the urdf file must be adapted to the paths** **where the meshes are stored.
+Mostly, ros-package syntax is not suppoorted.**

 Ideally, you could also add the new class to the unittests in the `tests` folder.